Quickly figure out if you should prepay your home loan vs investing in the stock market?

 The second, the Personal part, is tied to the investor’s behaviour.
 It, therefore, causes all sorts of issues in implementing something that should have been straightforward mathematics, both good and bad.
 An example of personal behaviour is the willingness to let investments rise higher and higher in a bull market rather than book profits via rebalancing.

 Sometimes, these behavioural biases can become extremely powerful to overcome the rational answers provided by the formulaic part of personal finance.
 Therefore, we will tackle the current point at hand - prepayment of a home loan - from both aspects - the mathematical and the emotional.
-For many people, the peace of mind that comes with being debt-free cannot be counted in money terms.Recent articles:
+For many people, the peace of mind that comes with being debt-free cannot be counted in money terms.Join the Arthgyaan WhatsApp community: You can stay updated on our latest content and learn about our webinars.
+Our community is fully private so that no one, other than the admin, can see your name or number.
+Also, we will not spam you.

 The bank gives a home loan to own the property while you use it until you pay back the loan via EMIs.
 An Equated Monthly Instalment plan (EMI) is a standard way to pay off a loan by making a fixed payment monthly that has both interest and principal in the same amount.